-Incredibly light and tender homemade Poppy Seed Cake, perfect for brunch or dessert!
+Incredibly light and tender homemade Poppy Seed Cake, is easy to make and perfect for brunch or dessert!

-It could definitely be served as a light dessert as well–I’m thinking some sugared strawberries on top and maybe even a spoonful of fresh whipped cream would be divine.
+Serve it for brunch with a side of fruit, coffee or tea.
+It could also be served as a light dessert–I'm thinking some sugared strawberries on top and maybe even a spoonful of fresh whipped cream would be divine.

 - Chocolate Bundt Cake